 Throwing Shade on Social: Newsjacking and Negative PRReading the social zeitgeist for your brand, as well as for your competitors, can help you in identifying and forecasting trends.
 Information to use for crafting campaigns or initiatives like Wendy's, Lyft, Emirates, Southwest, Delta, and Qatar Airways have.
-To learn how to predict industry trends, sign up for our upcoming webinar: Secrets of a Trend Spotter Revealed.
+To learn how to predict industry trends, download our on-demand webinar: Secrets of a Trend Spotter Revealed.

 Received wisdom is that it’s better to let the press and public opinion do the dirty work of negative PR.
 But, since Wendy’s was punching up in their rap-style Twitter-beef (pun fully intended), they may have been thinking they’ve got more to gain than to lose.
 Specifically, gains in Twitter cred, visibility, and followers.
 Given that’s exactly what happened, other brands are surely taking note.
 Let’s take a closer look at what’s worked.

 Though McD’s 2016 revenue was close to 17 times that of Wendy’s and their worldwide locations outpace the redhead 6 to 1, on Twitter at least, the margins are slimmer, with Wendy’s at 1.65 million followers to 3.41 million for the golden arches.
 It’s important to note that Wendy’s didn’t use subterfuge, insults, or underhanded tactics.
 Instead, they seized on McDonald’s marketing language promising fresh beef by 2018 and with humor, pointed out the cracks in Mickey D’s business positioning.
 After all, bragging about the introduction of fresh beef means you haven’t been using it up until now.
 Wendy’s ran with it.